jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-cordova/README.md

            }
         }

-**Note:** You can also copy/paste these settings from your Unified Push Server console
+**Note:** You can also copy/paste these settings from your JBoss Unified Push Server console

 ### 3. Install platforms